CrashOverride85/zc95/docs/Patterns.md

 ## Toggle
 Switches between Channel 1+3 and 2+4.

-Can be used with shock collars.
+At slower speeds, is suitable for shock collars.

 ### Menu options
 * Speed - controls how fast it switches between 1+3 and 2+4.
 Higher is faster.